Criminal Law FAQ

 Will I be required to attend all court proceedings?

 Your appearance is required at all court appearances unless someone from our law office specifically advises you otherwise.
-We appreciate your busy schedule and personal obligations, but all efforts should be made to attend all court proceedings.
-If you are aware of a scheduling conflict, please give us advance notice, and we will do our best to reschedule the matter.
+I appreciate your busy schedule and personal obligations, but all efforts should be made to attend all court proceedings.
+If you are aware of a scheduling conflict, please give me an advance notice, and I will do my best to reschedule the matter.
 Courts frown upon a defendant’s failure to appear at a scheduled court hearing.
 Despite our efforts, courts often issue warrants to arrest for failure to appear.

 What can I expect on the day of court?

 Courts often schedule multiple cases at the same time and date.
 Depending on the jurisdiction, your case may not be heard exactly at the time scheduled and delays are inevitable.
 You will nonetheless need to be present at your scheduled time.
 Upon arrival, you should check in with court personnel and advise them that you are represented by Palmer Legal Defense.
 They will likely instruct you to wait inside or outside the courtroom.
-Do not worry if you do not see us right away.
-We often check in with the court prior to your scheduled time and begin working on your case before your arrival.
-We will make contact with you as soon as possible and provide updates and discuss the situation.
+Do not worry if you do not see me right away.
+I often check in with the court prior to your scheduled time and begin working on your case before your arrival.
+I will make contact with you as soon as possible, provide updates and discuss the situation.

 If I only have a speeding ticket, do I need to appear in court?

-Depending upon your driving record, we may be able to handle your hearing without your presence if you complete an absentia form we provide.
-The form must be notarized and returned to us before your court date.
+Depending upon your driving record, an attorney may be able to handle your hearing without your presence if you complete an absentia form.
+The form must be notarized and returned to me before your court date.

 Under Ohio law, records from certain convictions may be sealed and treated as if it never happened.
-When we help people clean or expunge their records, we start with some basic questions.
-The first is whether the particular offense is eligible to be sealed.
+To purge or expunge your criminal records, the particular offense is eligible to be sealed.
 Unfortunately, fewer and fewer offenses qualify under the law.
 For instance, any offenses of violence and most sex offenses (as defined by the Revised Code) cannot be sealed.
 And Ohio law does not permit traffic offenses (including OVI’s) to be sealed.
 Assuming the offense is eligible, the next question pertains to the prior and subsequent criminal record.
-Under the law, only first time offenders qualify.
+Under the law, only first-time offenders qualify.
 Other convictions on unrelated matters may render the person ineligible.
 Further, any OVI conviction (even though a traffic offense) precludes sealing of any other convictions.

 How can I see my driving record?